Textualize/textual/README.md

 You will notice that this time we are docking _two_ Placeholder objects onto the `"top"` edge.
 We haven't set an explicit size this time so Textual will divide the remaining size amongst the two new widgets.

-The last line calls the `run` class method in the usual way, but with an argument we haven't seen before: `log="textual.log"` tells Textual to write log information to the given file.
+The last line calls the `run` class method in the usual way, but with an argument we haven't seen before: `log_path="textual.log"` tells Textual to write log information to the given file.
 You can tail textual.log to see events being processed and other debug information.

 If you run the above example, you will see something like the following: